 | Academic Programs / Ambler College

-The Department of Landscape Architecture and Horticulture traces its origins to the Pennsylvania School of Horticulture for Women, founded in 1910.
+The Department of Landscape Architecture and Horticulture traces its origins to the Pennsylvania School of Horticulture for Women, founded in 1911.
 Originally the department offered only two-year Associate degree programs but in 1988 added two four-year degree programs in Landscape Architecture and Horticulture.
 The department's evolution has combined theory with practice, continuing the tradition of blending art and science with practical experience.
 The department promotes the development of skills to solve major environmental problems in the urban, suburban, and rural landscape through an ecological approach to planning, design, development, and care of the land.
-Courses and programs are offered that utilize the 187-acre Ambler campus as both arboretum and laboratory for the work of faculty and students.
-Students use a state-of-the-art greenhouse, opened in Fall 2001.
+Courses and programs are offered that utilize the 187-acre Ambler campus as both arboretum and living laboratory for the work of faculty and students.
+Students also have the opportunity to conduct research in a state-of-the-art greenhouse.

 The Ambler campus (as described elsewhere in the Bulletin) continues to be a teaching site for many courses and full degree programs sponsored by other schools and colleges of the University.
 (See the Degree Programs Chart for a listing of the full degree programs and the Ambler Campus section for additional information on campus facilities and services.)

 Return to menu

 The Landscape Architecture program is accredited by the Landscape Architectural Accreditation Board.